Beneor/homology-segment-analysis/README.md

 "A, B, C, D, E, F" are replaced by "1, 2, 3, 4, 5, 6", so "1A" is "11" now, "13F" is "136", etc.
 For example, the file 123.txt corresponds to the section 12C.

-The example FMF and fragments data precalculated using the example script `batch-segmentanalysis-all-Xdiscs` (sections=discs, all fragments, fragment lengths 30 and 50) are given in `Cytocountdata` folder.
+The example FMF and fragments data precalculated for the whole X chromosome (sections=discs, all fragments, fragment lengths 30 and 50) are given in `Cytocountdata-examples.tar.gz` archive.

 ## Ectopics data (FEC)
 Currently FEC are organized in set of 1-dimensional file tables.